 If mindfulness is new to you, The Little Book of Mindfulness is another wonderful way to dip your toe into mindfulness and happiness.
 Collard is a psychotherapist, mindfulness teacher and stress management expert who has put together a library of 5- and 10-minute practices to increase your happiness through reducing stress and negative thinking.

-It’s not a complicated discipline you need to learn, you can start by approaching each moment with a mindful attitude.
+Indeed, it’s not a complicated discipline you need to learn, you can start by approaching each moment with a mindful attitude.
 Collard’s exercises provide many ways to let go of stress, so you can rest in the simplicity and happiness present in each moment.

-This is another book that doesn’t look at meditation from the usual point of view of a “discipline.”
+This is another book on happiness that doesn’t look at meditation from the usual point of view of a “discipline.”
 Meditation For the Love of It shows you how to find joy in meditation and in yourself.
 And what could be a better motivator to explore meditation.

 Kempton’s book is a skillful explanation of how and why “loving yourself” is anything but an empty cliché.
-Not only accepting, but embracing all parts of your experience in meditation and in your daily life, deepens your understanding of your strengths, your vulnerabilities and what truly makes you happy.
+Not only accepting, but embracing all parts of your experience in meditation and in your daily life deepens your understanding of your strengths, your vulnerabilities and what truly makes you happy.

 RELATED: Discover self-love meditation